‘A Star Is Born’ Trailer Features Country Crooning Duet Between Bradley Cooper & Lady Gaga

 It’s a dream come true and an honor to be a part of this incredible movie.
 Bradley Cooper’s ability as a director, actor and musician is astounding.
 I can’t wait for people to see this authentic, epic, beautiful love story.
 It’s called “A Star Is Born,” and I’m beyond thrilled for you to meet Jack and Ally. #AStarIsBorn @StarIsBornMovie

 And for fans wondering if that is really Cooper’s singing voice — it is!
-According to Pop Sugar, Cooper did indeed lend his actual voice to the music in the film and it turns out, he’s got some talent.
+According to Pop Sugar, Cooper did indeed lend his actual voice to the music in the film, and it turns out he’s got some talent.
 So add that to the list with acting and dancing like he did in Silver Linings Playbook and Cooper is now a triple threat!

 A Star is Born hits theaters in October.